jokergoo/ComplexHeatmap-reference/book/02-single_heatmap.md

 <img src="02-single_heatmap_files/figure-html/unnamed-chunk-15-1.png" width="499.2" style="display: block; margin: auto;" />

 You might have found there is no space on the top of the column title when the background is colored.
+This is mainly for being consistent to the figure titles of ggplot2 figures (when you make a multiple-panel figure mixed with ComplexHeatmap and ggplot2 plots).
-This can be solved by setting the global parameter `ht_opt$TITLE_PADDING`.
+This can be adjusted by setting the global parameter `ht_opt$TITLE_PADDING`.
 The use for `ht_opt()` will be introduced in Section \@ref(change-parameters-globally).